 - For older children, first day lessons are varied based on comfort and previous swim experience.
 The instructor will probably have your child start with the same things mentioned above, they will assess how comfortable the child is going underwater and how they feel on their backfloat.
 However, if an older child is showing a higher comfort/skill level, the instructor might have them attempt the backfloat by themselves, work on rolling to their backfloat, or even have them jump into the water and get to their backfloat.
 This is mainly to see what they are comfortable with trying already and not to push them toward skills.

 - Important to Note: Crying is very common, especially at young ages.
 It can be difficult for little kids to understand why they have to do things that are scary or uncomfortable in order to reach a good end result.
 However, the first lesson isn’t about pushing them toward that end goal, it is about finding out what the future obstacles might be.
 For this reason, the instructor will probably spend a considerable amount of time comforting and holding your little one in between skills and play a lot with toys at the end.

-You can stay in the pool area during lessons, hang out in the front room, or leave and come back if you need to.
-Regardless, try to make yourself available for the last five minutes of the first lesson.
-This will give the instructor time to pass on what they learned during the lesson and give you more information on how you can expect lessons to progress from there.
+You can stay in the pool area during lessons, hang out in the waiting room, or wait in the car if you need to (just be sure to let your instructor know where you plan to be in case they need to find you!).
+Regardless, make sure to be back for the last 5 minutes of the lesson.
+This will give the instructor time to pass on what they learned during the lesson and give you more information on how you can expect lessons to progress.
 You will also have the opportunity to ask any questions about what you saw during the lesson.
-When the lesson is complete, you will collect your child by the ladder near the bathroom.
-Because of the limited space in our facility, we ask that you try to change and leave quickly to avoid congestion.
-Quick transitions between groups will also better allow our staff to wipe down bathrooms and high-touch surfaces between uses.
+When the lesson is complete, you will collect your child either on the deck or by the changing rooms.
+Because we want your child to have positive associations with our facility, please feel free to stay for a little while to let your child play on the trampoline and in the waiting room..we do just ask that you clean up a little before you head out 🙂